 3. Abandoned Cart Sequence: Whether they got distracted by life, discouraged by their cart total, caught shopping online by their boss, or any number of other reasons, people abandon shopping carts.
 A lot.
 So much so, that online retailers can lose as much as $4 trillion to cart abandonment.
 Luckily, about 63% of that can be recovered with hits sequence.

-As you see in the example below sent from Diamond CBD, abandoned carts can trigger an email specific to each customer's previous actions.
+As you see in the example above sent from Diamond CBD, abandoned carts can trigger an email specific to each customer's previous actions.

 4. Repeat Customer Sequence: While most companies are focusing on generating new leads, often, repeat customers can be neglected.
 However, existing customers yield a 60-70% higher conversion success compared to the 5-20% success rate of new ones.